Peter Josyph: Writing life

-As an author of literary non-fiction, Peter Josyph has written three books about reading novelist Cormac McCarthy; two books of eyewitness encounters in the aftermath of the 9/11 attacks in Lower Manhattan; a book of conversations with surgeon-author Richard Selzer, as well as a book of Selzer's correspondence with him; and ongoing chronicles, in essay and conversation, of his association with jazz composer and trumpet player Tim Hagans.
-In fiction, he has written a series of novels and short stories in which the narrator is French painter Henri Matisse, and the Haiku Quintet, a series of semi-autobiographical haiku novels.
+As an author of literary non-fiction, Peter Josyph has written five books tributing novelist Cormac McCarthy; two books of eyewitness encounters in the aftermath of the 9/11 attacks in Lower Manhattan; a book of conversations with surgeon-author Richard Selzer, as well as a book of Selzer's correspondence with him; and ongoing chronicles, in essay and conversation, of his association with jazz composer and trumpet player Tim Hagans.
+He has co-authored, with John Lutz, a book of conversations about Shakespeare's The Merchant of Venice.
+In fiction, he has written a series of novels and short stories in which the narrator is French painter Henri Matisse, two of which have been published by Ivesian Arts Publishing, and the Haiku Quintet, a series of semi-autobiographical haiku novels.
 He is also a playwright and screenwriter.

-Peter Josyph is the editor or The Wounded River: The Civil War Letters of John Vance Lauderdale, M.D.
+Peter Josyph is the editor of The Wounded River: The Civil War Letters of John Vance Lauderdale, M.D.
 (MSU Press, 1993), which was featured in American Heritage and was a New York Times Notable Book of 1993.
 Josyph edited, illustrated, and wrote the preface for Letters to A Best Friend (SUNY Press, 2009), a selection of Richard Selzer’s correspondence with him.
 He wrote the preface for the MSU paperback of Selzer’s Taking the World in for Repairs, and the afterword for the SUNY Press edition of Selzer’s Down from Troy, which he also illustrated.